Wychor/Travian_legends_inactive_finder/README.md

 This is an inactive finder for Travian Legends (https://www.travian.com/).
 This has been done before and better tools exist.
 HOWEVER, this tool is available to everyone not just to use, but to copy and make their own version of.
+It now also has a unique feature (as far as I know) that allows you to load and filter out farms that are already in your farmlist.

 ## Legal stuff
 I am going to keep the legal stuff simple.